Gorzontrok/Mods-Broforce/Filtered Bros/README.md

  * For the latest Release it's [here](https://github.com/Gorzon38/Broforce-Mods/releases/tag/FiltredBros) or in the `/Release` folder.

 ## Know Issue :
-* None for the momment..
+* None for the moment..